videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 slug: on-off-camera
 ---

-# On / Off Camera
+# On / Off Camera - Android

 Any participant can turn on or off his camera in the meeting using below methods.